ddnexus/pagy/docs/api/javascript.md

 bundle exec rails webpacker:install:erb
 ```

-Then create a `pagy.js.erb` (in `app/javascript/packs/`) in order to render the contents of `pagy.js` and add an event listener to it (to allow the library to reinitialise when you click a new link):
+Then create a `pagy.js.erb` (in `app/javascript/packs/`) in order to render the contents of `pagy.js` and add an event listener to it (to allow the library to reinitialize when you click a new link):

 ```erb
 <%= Pagy.root.join('javascripts', 'pagy.js').read %>